-- (i) to enter the place; and - (ii) search for, and if found, arrest the person named in the warrant; and - (b) state whether the entry is authorised to be made at any reasonable time of the day or night or only during specified reasonable hours of the day or night; and - (c) specify the day (not more than 14 days after the issue of the warrant) on which the warrant ceases to have effect; and - (d) state the purpose for which the warrant is issued.
+- (ii) search for, and if found, arrest the person named in the warrant; and - (b) state whether the entry is authorised to be made at any reasonable time of the day or night or only during specified reasonable hours of the day or night; and - (c) specify the day (not more than 14 days after the issue of the warrant) on which the warrant ceases to have effect; and - (d) state the purpose for which the warrant is issued.

-Warrants may be granted by telephone, facsimile, radio etc.
+221 Warrants may be granted by telephone, facsimile, radio etc.

-- 221.(1) If the chief executive or a police officer ("applicant") considers it necessary to do so because of- - (a) urgent circumstances; or - (b) other special circumstances, including, for example, the applicant's remote location;
+(1) If the chief executive or a police officer ("applicant") considers it necessary to do so because of-

+- (a) urgent circumstances; or - (b) other special circumstances, including, for example, the applicant's remote location;